dasch-swiss/dsp-tools/docs/dsp-tools-excel2xml.md

  - usage examples
  - link to the dsp-tools documentation of this property
  - a short description for every parameter
- - short description of the returned object. `etree.Element` is a type annotation of the underlying library.
+ - short description of the returned object.
+     - Note: `etree._Element` is a type annotation of an underlying library.
 You don't have to care about it, as long as you proceed as described (append the returned object to the parent resource).

 ![docstring example](./assets/images/img-excel2xml-module-docstring.png)

-### `PropertyElement`
+#### Fine-tuning with `PropertyElement`
 There are two possibilities how to create a property: The value can be passed as it is, or as `PropertyElement`.
 If it is passed as it is, the `permissions` are assumed to be `prop-default`, texts are assumed to be encoded as `utf8`, and the value won't have a comment: